 ICES is a research center affiliated with the Economics department, and its faculty conduct research using the methods of experimental economics.
-We are located on the Arlington campus of George Mason University, as opposed to the Fairfax campus which houses the rest of the Economics department.
+We are located on the Mason Square campus of George Mason University, as opposed to the Fairfax campus which houses the rest of the Economics department.

 Yes.
 Any Mason PhD student is welcome to take our classes at any time.
 But in order to receive ICES funding, you must be accepted into the ICES program.
 This can be done on your initial application to the Mason PhD program, or later after you have already entered the program.
 Be aware, though, that we are selective and not all applications are accepted, even from current Mason PhD students.